-For improving balance across geographical regions, and in particular the 'widening' countries11 defined in Horizon Europe:
+For improving balance across geographical regions, and in particular the 'widening' countries defined in Horizon Europe:

-- [Additional partners from widening countries may join existing Pathfinder and Transition projects, under the terms of the [reference to Widening work programme]] - National Contact Points [and the Enterprise Europe Network] will provide additional target support services for applicants from 'widening' countries - Applicants to the EIC Accelerator that receive a GO on their short applications will receive [xx] days coaching to prepare their full applications.
-This is expected to be particularly beneficial to those applicants from regions with less support available. - The companies invited to the face to face interviews with the EIC Accelerator juries will be selected on the basis of excellence,12 while aiming at geographical diversity by including companies from a wide range of countries. - Applicants awarded the 'Seal of Excellence' will have access to EIC Business Accelerator Services and support to access other sources of funding, including from the Structural Funds.
+- National Contact Points and the Enterprise Europe Network will provide additional target support services for applicants from 'widening' countries - Applicants to the EIC Accelerator that receive a GO on their short applications will receive [3] days of coaching to prepare their full applications.
+This is expected to be particularly beneficial to those applicants from regions with less support available. - The companies invited to the face to face interviews with the EIC Accelerator juries will be selected on the basis of excellence, while aiming at geographical diversity by including companies from a wide range of countries. - Applicants awarded the 'Seal of Excellence' will have access to EIC Business Accelerator Services and support to access other sources of funding, including from the Structural Funds.